LISA is a collaborative approach to better identify, understand and support the well-being and mental health of children at school and beyond.

 Despite the relatively recent focus on the mental health of children and youth by the media and political bodies, existing support systems have significant limitations, and schools are struggling to provide adequate responses:

-France has fewer than 2,000 child psychiatrists, the only professionals authorized to make diagnoses (French Court of Auditors, 2023).
+France has fewer than 2,000 child psychiatrists, the only professionals authorized to make diagnoses.

 LISA offers a concrete, collaborative, and tool-based response to the challenges of mental health and well-being at school, drawing on the combined expertise of practitioners, healthcare professionals, and researchers.